Change your day job. Transform Singapore into a Giving Nation through developing insights to inspire action via meaningful, impact-driven research.

 We know the power of data to help us galvanise more to give of their time, talent and treasure and to empower those who are already giving to deepen and broaden their giving.

-We seek motivated candidates with the passion to make NVPC a data-driven organisation, to carry out meaningful work at the intersection of non-profit, public and private sectors and to make a difference at national level.
+We seek motivated candidates with the heart for the sector and the passion to make NVPC a data-driven organization that makes a difference at the national level.